 - 1. Power up the MS3-Pro and plug it in to your laptop with either the provided serial or USB cable.
 The MS3-Pro is not powered through the serial cable; it will need to be connected to a good power and ground source to communicate. - 2.
 Open TunerStudio.
 TunerStudio will check for available updates; if there is one, accept it and let it install. - 3.
 From the File menu, select "New Project". - 4.
 You may enter a name to keep track of the project and a detailed description in the Project Description field. - 5.
 Click the "Detect" button.
 TunerStudio should automatically detect that you have an MS3-Pro and what port it is using. - 6.
 Clicking the Next button will bring up a menu of project settings. - 7.
-Here are what the project settings do: - Oxygen Sensor/Display selects the default gauges for oxygen or lambda sensor (the AFR/EGO settings must also be used to configure the firmware) - Temperature Display preferred temperature units - CAN\COMMANDS normally Deactivated.
-Only Activate this where you are connecting to the MS3 over a CAN network instead of directly with USB or serial. - EXPANDED\CLT\TEMP normally Deactivated.
-Can be Activated for air cooled engines that use a greater temperature range. - MPH speed units.
-Activated = mph.
-Deactivated = kph - METRES length units.
-Activated = metres.
-Deactivated = inches. - INTERNAL\LOG\FIELDS normally Deactivated.
-Allows developers to log special fields into SDcard logs. - PW\4X normally Deactivated.
-Used in conjunction with the advanced firmware setting to enable four times the injector pulsewidth on large industrial engines that use injectors sized for operating below 2000 RPM. - 8.
+Here are what the project settings do: - Oxygen Sensor/Display selects the default gauges for oxygen or lambda sensor (the AFR/EGO settings must also be used to configure the firmware) - Temperature Display preferred temperature units - CAN_COMMANDS normally Deactivated.
+Only Activate this where you are connecting to the MS3 over a CAN network instead of directly with USB or serial. - Internal Log Fields normally Deactivated.
+Allows developers to log special fields into SDcard logs - PW_4X normally Deactivated.
+Used in conjunction with the advanced firmware setting to enable four times the injector pulsewidth on large industrial engines that use injectors sized for operating below 2000 RPM. - Port Status allows displaying the status of input and output ports directly as indicators, and recording port status in data logs.
+Useful for troubleshooting, but can slow down data logging rates. - OutMSG Editing Enables a system for sending CAN data to other CAN devices.
+Only needed if the documentation for a CAN device you are using requires this. - 8.
 When you are done with the project settings, click Next.
 This will bring up a page of communications settings. - 9.
 The final screen for project setup is to select a dashboard view.
 It is safe to accept the default and Finish.
 TunerStudio allows advanced users to create their own custom dashboard layouts. - 10.
 At this point, you're ready to start setting up the MS3-Pro to run your engine.